Recruitment and Selection Policy Statement

-- If the offences were self-disclosed on the SD2 form or not (non-disclosure could, in itself, result in non-confirmation of employment on the grounds of trust, honesty and openness).
+- If the offences were self-disclosed or not (non-disclosure could, in itself, result in non-confirmation of employment on the grounds of trust, honesty and openness).

-The Disclosure and Barring Service has published a Code of Practice and accompanying explanatory guide.
-This Governing Body is committed to ensuring that it meets the requirements of the Disclosure and Barring Service in relation to the processing, handling and security of Disclosure information.
+This Governing Board operates in accordance with The Disclosure and Barring Service Code of Practice in relation to the processing, handling and security of Disclosure information.

-The school processes personal data collected during the recruitment process in accordance with its data protection policy.
-Data collected as part of recruitment process is held securely and accessed by, and disclosed to, individuals only for the purposes of completing the recruitment procedure.
-On the conclusion of the procedure, data collected will be held in accordance with the school’s retention schedule.
+8. The school processes personal data collected during the recruitment process in accordance with its data protection policy.
+Data is held securely and accessed by, and disclosed to, individuals only for the purposes of completing the recruitment process.
+On the conclusion of the process, data collected will be held in accordance with the school’s retention schedule.